What Is a Single-Family Detached Home?

 The Takeaway

 Ready to buy a single-family home?
 The process before you may seem daunting, especially if it’s your first home purchase.
-But if you break it down to small steps and keep your budget and dream-house priorities top of mind, home sweet home may be closer than you think.
+But if you break it down into small steps and keep your budget and dream-house priorities top of mind, home sweet home may be closer than you think.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.